 - How will they benefit from your product?

-By defining your ideal customers, you can save time and attract right leads.
+By defining your ideal customers, you can save time and attract the right leads.
 According to Mark W. Schaefer, three to four buyer personas usually account for over 90% of a company’s sales.

 5. Competitive analysis